Hesitant Turkey seeks mandate for military action against Islamic State

 Turkey, a NATO member with long borders with both countries, has so far declined to take a frontline role, fearful partly that the military action will strengthen Syrian President Bashar al-Assad and bolster Kurdish militants allied to Kurds in Turkey who have fought for three decades for greater autonomy.

-It also argues that air strikes alone will do little to address long-term instability on its 1,200 km southern frontier.
+It also argues air strikes alone will do little to address the long-term instability on its 1,200 km southern frontier.

 But its rhetoric has hardened since 46 Turkish hostages, whose captivity at the hands of Islamic State militants made it wary of taking action, were released this month.

-Parliament will vote on Thursday on a government proposal, expected to be submitted on Tuesday, to authorise military action in Iraq and Syria.
-That will extend a mandate initially intended to allow Turkey to strike Kurdish militants in northern Iraq and defend itself against any threat from Assad's forces.
+Parliament will vote on Thursday on a government proposal, expected to be submitted on Tuesday, to authorise military action in Iraq and Syria, extending a mandate initially intended to allow Turkey to strike Kurdish militants in northern Iraq and defend itself against any threat from Assad's forces.

 "We need to show solidarity.
 We cannot remain outside this campaign," President Tayyip Erdogan told a meeting of the World Economic Forum in Istanbul on Sunday, vowing Turkey's commitment to the fight against Islamic State but insisting that U.S.-led air strikes alone were not enough.